 Once you’ve made the changes, go ahead and click the ‘Save’ button at the top.
 SeedProd will then show the custom password-protected page on your entire website.

-You can also password-protect different website sections in WordPress from different sets of users.
+You can also password-protect different website sections in WordPress for different sets of users.
 This is useful if you’re running a membership website and want to control access to your content, plugins, apps, and other downloadable files.

-It’s the best WordPress membership plugin that lets you create multiple membership levels to password-protect your content.
+The best way to restrict different parts of your website is by using MemberPress, the best WordPress membership plugin.
+It lets you create multiple membership levels to password-protect your content.

 To start, you’ll first need to add memberships to your website.
 Simply go to MemberPress » Memberships from your WordPress dashboard and click the ‘Add New’ button.